rrmcguinness/proto-diagram-tool/README.md

 ```

 ## Options
-* -d - The directory to scan
+* -d - The directory to scan, this is required.
-* -r - Recursively scan all subdirectories
+* -r - Recursively scan all subdirectories (default is true)